stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

     ![output ingress](images/output.png)

-By following the steps outlined above, you can successfully expose your application deployed on Red Hat OpenShift, using the example application "`stakater-nordmart-review-api`".
-Using the NodePort, LoadBalancer, or Route approach, you can make your application accessible from outside the OpenShift cluster, allowing users to access and interact with your application over the network.
+By following the tutorials above, you can successfully expose your application deployed on SAAP, using the example application "`stakater-nordmart-review-api`".

 ## Whitelisting application routes